versatus/lasr-chess/README.md

 Open up the `.env` file in your favorite IDE.

-Now lets add the program address, your new address and secret_key to the `.env` file.
+Now, lets add the program address, your new address, and secret_key to the `.env` file.

 ```dotenv
 LASR_RPC_URL=http://lasr-sharks.versatus.io:9292